Cleveland Troupe Launches!

 Staff & History

-Christina Everett, Board Secretary, Program Management & Book keeping
+Christina Everett, Co-Director, Board Secretary, Program Manager

-Andy Short, Bookings & Outreach
+Andy Short, Co-Director, Outreach & Development

 Dennis Staroselsky, Actor Development

-Michael McLaughlin, Strategy & Bookings Advisor
+Michael McLaughlin, Strategy & Business Advisor

 Every young person reached, program helped, and actor who worked with the Improbable Players have Lynn Bratley to thank.
 She founded Improbable Players in 1984.
 She hired, trained, and coached many actor / teaching artists, developed performances and curriculum guides, and built relationships in the health and theater communities.
 She earned her BA in Drama from the University of Washington, Seattle, and her M.Ed. in Theater Education at Tufts University.
 Lynn retired 09/01/2017.
 Below; Lynn and her husband Chuck at our 30th anniversary celebration.